 Staffing levels are important in nursing homes as low staff numbers are correlated to a higher rate of nursing neglect and injury.

 Symphony of Bronzeville

-Sympony of Bronzeville is a 302 bed facility located at 3400 South Indiana in Chicago.
+Sympony of Bronzeville is a 302 bed facility located at 3400 South Indiana in Chicago and part of the Symphony Care Network.
 The facility has a 1 star rating as of this post.
 The Symphony Bonzeville location has a red hand next to it on Medicare’s site.